1 Make Sure Your Blog Post Title is Catchy

 - Display an embed code for your infographics and invite your readers to share (see an example).

-- Always use strong call-to-actions like please follow, please share.
+- Always use strong call-to-actions as please follow, please share.

 Tools to use to make it easy for your visitors to share your posts